KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 ### Are moves free?
 Are moves faster than copies?

-* Moves are not free
+Are moves free?
+No. As we have seen:

 * Moves are shallow copies
 * That also nullify the source of the copy

-* Moves _are_ copies for structures without pointers.
+Both operations have to be performed to move an object.
+Fortunately, moves are usually faster than copies,

+Are moves faster than copies?
+This depends.
+Moves pay off for structures with indirection, (like vectors), since copying all f the data is not required (just pointers).
+However, moves _are_ copies for structures without pointers, since

 * If there is no "depth" to the structure, then there are no performance benefits to moves.
 * Pointers is general for any type of referral, an actual pointer or just some kind of unique id.

-### Rvalues vs Rvalue references

-A common mistake I see when people try use rvalues is returning an _rvalue reference_ from a function

-{% highlight cpp %}
-// How NOT to do it
-std::string&& func()
-    return std::move( std::string( "Hello World!" ) );
-}
-{% endhighlight %}

-The trouble is, this is as bad as returning a reference to a local function variable.
-The notion of an _rvalue_ and an _rvalue reference_ are conflated together.

-Just as lvalue references refer to lvalues, rvalue references can bind to rvalues.
-By definition, rvalues cannot be used directly as there is no identifier that is bound to them- they are "ethereal".
-The only way we can ever use them is through _rvalue references_ <code>&amp;&amp;</code> - this gives us an identifier to refer to, and use _rvalues_.

-> Rvalues cannot be used directly, only through rvalue references
-> <code>&amp;&amp;</code>.
-The two are separate notions.

-As a little brainteaser, _rvalue references_ are themselves _lvalues_ - we can refer to them through an identifier

-TODO code example and maybe diagram?
+> For simple structures with no indirection, moves are copies.